 The Amended 2019 ESPP will be implemented by offerings of rights to purchase our common stock to all eligible employees.
 The Plan Administrator will determine the duration of each offering period, provided that in no event may an offering period exceed 27 months.
 The Plan Administrator may establish separate offerings which vary in terms (although not inconsistent with the provisions of the Amended 2019 ESPP or the requirements of applicable laws).
 Each offering period will have one or more purchase dates, as determined by the Plan Administrator prior to the commencement of the offering period.
-The Plan Administrator has the authority to alter the terms of an offering period, he or she is granted a right to purchase shares of our common stock on each purchase date within the offering period.
+The Plan Administrator has the authority to alter the terms of an offering prior to the commencement of the offering period, including the duration of subsequent offering periods.
+When an eligible employee elects to join an offering period, he or she is granted a right to purchase shares of our common stock on each purchase date within the offering period.
 On the purchase date, all contributions collected from the participant are automatically applied to the purchase of our common stock, subject to certain limitations (which are described further below under "Eligibility").